What is the Creative Ventures Program?

 In the application, you’ll be asked to provide details of the auspicing organisation, such as the organisation’s legal name, ABN and contact details.

-We received a Creative Victoria grant in 2021 or 2022, can we apply to this program?
+We received a Creative Victoria grant in the last few years, can we apply to this program?

 Yes, you can apply to this program, but it can’t be for the same project/activity.